3.6 Spacewar! States and Behaviors

 After defining the classes involved in the game design, we now define several states of these classes:

-We need to explain the mathematical nature of these states, then discuss their object representation in the instance variables of our classes.
+We need to explain the mathematical nature of these states, and then discuss their object representation in the instance variables of our classes.

 note In the following sections, to ease reading we will write “the variable myVar is a String” instead of the correct but cumbersome “the instance variable myVar is a reference to a String instance”.